babyloniaapp/docs/logs.md

 ------------
 28.12.21 - Deploying game "Dice Classic" on the VPS service, allocating to the new domain\
-28.12.21 - Finallizing wallet connet app and Crowdsale #1 interface
+28.12.21 - Finallizing wallet connect app and Crowdsale #1 interface

 ------------
 23.12.21 - SEO got under control, still work in progress\